ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 ### String Buffer

 The string buffer.
 This buffer is used to store a converted form of the engine buffer channels for transfer.
 A Buffer Converter implementation builds and parses this buffer.
+To utilize the Buffer Converter, a [Buffer Converter Component](#default-buffer-converter) must be added to the plugin configuration.

 Multithreading
 --------------